 DEMA has incorporated businesses, corporations and enterprises that have a stake in protecting critical infrastructure and key resources into the SERRP.
 The private sector entities that meet the criteria of critical infrastructure sectors and their associates are encouraged to join Arizona's efforts in the mitigation, preparedness, response and recovery of incidents and events.

-These groups are encouraged to join the Arizona Business Emergency Coordination Center (BECC), a virtual venue activated in times of crisis.
-The BECC facilitates the dissemination of information, determination of needs, and coordination of resources and efforts among the private sector during an emergency.
+These groups are encouraged to join the Arizona Business Emergency Coordination Group (BECG), a virtual venue activated in times of crisis.
+The BECG facilitates the dissemination of information, determination of needs, and coordination of resources and efforts among the private sector during an emergency.

-To participate in the BECC, please contact us and fill out the BECC membership request form.
+To participate in the BECG, please contact us and fill out the BECG membership request form.

 Disability, Access & Functional Needs (AFN) Coordination